ManolisCh/taurob_mi/README.md

 ```

 # Installing fuzzylite 6 cpp library
 The original fuzzy controller was made using the version 4.0 of fuzzylite library.
 However this older version does not seem to work in ubuntu 16.04 and ROS kinetic.
 Thus fuzzylite 6.0 can be used.
-WARNING: the fuzzy controller compiled with version 6 of fuzzylite was not tested in practice.
+WARNING: the fuzzy controller to be compiled with version 6 of fuzzylite was not tested in practice.
+Some code changes were neccessery fot it to compile, hence the behivior might have changed (unlikely though!).
 1) Do a `cd` into the fuzzylite folder.

 2)  run `./build.sh release`